Songeo/climate_change_project/README.md

 - **data**: Contains all datasets used in the analysis.
   - `raw`: Raw data as obtained from the sources.
   - `processed`: Cleaned and processed data ready for analysis.
-  - `external`: Any external datasets or supplementary data.

 - **src**: R scripts for the project.
-  - `data_preprocessing.R`: Script for cleaning and preparing data.
-  - `analysis.R`: Script for performing data analysis.
+  - `00_eda.R`: Script for exploratory data analysis.
-  - `models.R`: Script for developing and evaluating models.

 - **results**: Contains results of the analysis.
   - `figures`: Graphs and plots generated from the analysis.